Horace Geoffrey Quaritch Wales: Biography

 On behalf of the Greater India Research Committee, Quaritch Wales led archaeological excavations of early Buddhist sites in Thailand from 1934 to 1936.
 From 1937 to 1940, he and his wife undertook surveys and excavations in Malaya, particularly in the Bujang Valley in the sultanate of Kedah.
-This work formed the basis of his book The Making of Greater India, published in 1951, in which he further developed George Cœdès' theory of the "Indianisation" of Southeast Asia.
+This work formed the basis of his book The Making of Greater India, published in 1951, where he further developed George Cœdès' theory of the "Indianisation" of Southeast Asia.
 During the Second World War, Quaritch Wales served from November 1940 as a second lieutenant (later promoted to captain) and intelligence officer in the 11th Indian Infantry Division, which fought against the Japanese in British Malaya.
-As a general staff officer he was evacuated before the British surrendered in Malaya in February 1942.
+As a general staff officer, he was evacuated before the British surrendered in Malaya in February 1942.
 Dorothy and H.G.
 Quaritch Wales spent the remainder of the war years in New York, where he wrote news articles, mainly reporting on the Pacific War, for The New York Times and other papers.
-He also published his book Years of Blindness in 1943, in which he criticised British, French and Dutch colonial rule in Southeast Asia.
+He also published his book Years of Blindness in 1943, where he criticised British, French and Dutch colonial rule in Southeast Asia.

 After the end of the war, presumably in 1948, Quaritch Wales returned to England.
 In 1949, he applied for the newly established Chair of the History of Southeast Asia at London School of Oriental and African Studies, however D. G. E. Hall was appointed to this chair rather than him.
-From 1939 to 1971 Quaritch Wales was a director, and from 1951 to 1971 chairman of the board of the Bernard Quaritch Ltd. publishing house.
-From 1947 to 1958 he was a member of the Council of the Royal Asiatic Society, and from 1964 to 1968 its Vice-president.
+From 1939 to 1971, Quaritch Wales was a director, and from 1951 to 1971, chairman of the board of the Bernard Quaritch Ltd. publishing house.
+From 1947 to 1958, he was a member of the Council of the Royal Asiatic Society, and from 1964 to 1968, its Vice-president.
 He spent his retirement with his wife in Haslemere, Surrey.
-On her death in 1994, his widow Dorothy Wales bequeathed Quaritch Wales' library, unpublished notes and artefacts to the Royal Asiatic Society.
+Upon her death in 1994, his widow Dorothy Wales bequeathed Quaritch Wales' library, unpublished notes and artefacts to the Royal Asiatic Society.